tomhirst/nft-minting-dapp-starter/README.md

 Once set up, go to `localhost:3000` (or whatever post number you used), to view your dApp in the browser.

 First, connect your wallet by clicking `Connect wallet`.
+Ensure you're connected to the `Localhost 8454` network in your MetaMask extension.
+Select the wallet that you imported earlier.

 You can now test minting tokens, between 1 and 10 per transaction, by filling out the input with your desired amount and clicking the `Mint` button.